EMMC-ASBL/oteapi-services/README.md

 Note that default values will be used if certain environment variables are not present.
 To inspect which environment variables can be specified, please inspect the [Docker Compose file](docker-compose_dev.yml).

-This Docker Compose file will use your local files for the application, meaning updates in your local files (under `app/`) should be reflected in the running application after hypercorn reloads.
+This Docker Compose file will use your local files for the application, meaning updates in your local files (under `app/`) should be reflected in the running application upon storing the changes to disk, after hypercorn reloads.
 You can go one step further and use your local files also for the `oteapi-core` repository by specifying the `PATH_TO_OTEAPI_CORE` environment variable:

 ```shell